MagickLizard/building-node-apis-that-scale-101/README.md

 # Problems I have seen in node.js api's

 # Monolithic structures
-Problems with this can include but not limited too:
+Problems with this can include but not limited to:
 No one wants to maintain it.
 It's hard to understand what is going on.
 They can be fragile.